onikolaiev/ado.core/docs/Add-ADOWorkItemQuery.md

 ```

 ### -Folder
-Create a folder instead of a WIQL query.
+Switch indicating a folder should be created.

 ```yaml
 Type: SwitchParameter